 As a result, it has become imperative to establish an online presence.
 Customers expect convenience and instant access to information, and remaining competitive means catering to those needs and demands.

-Your target audience are active internet users and knowing where they will go or where they spend their time is where your business needs to position itself.
-There are no excuses to not have some type of digital marketing strategy implemented.
+Your target audience is active internet users and knowing where they will go or where they spend their time is where your business needs to position itself.
+There are no excuses not to have some type of digital marketing strategy implemented.

 Private messaging app integration